Product lining: Price lining

 Price lining is a method of pricing different products for a limited number of prices.
 This strategy allows ease of administering and companies are able to predict their markets of customers and profits much easier.
 Dollar Store is an excellent example of price lining as most products sold there are $1.

 Captive pricing

 Captive pricing is a strategy drawing consumers’ interests and encouraging purchases by offering a basic product for a really low price, however, they will have to purchase additional items in order to obtain the full value of the product they have received.
 Although the retailer might lose profit on the first sales item, they will manage to gain it back from the additional products that customers buy.
-For example, razor blades and razors manufacturers usually sell a razor handle for an unbeatable price while selling additional blade cartridges at a much higher price.
+For example, razor blades and razor manufacturers usually sell razor handles for an unbeatable price while selling additional blade cartridges at a much higher price.
 Captive pricing is most effective when there are no other similar products from competitors in the same price range.